-5.2 International action for improving access to technology for sustainable development

-Technology and knowledge transfer needs vary greatly by country and depend on the structure of the economy and the level of industrialization, the overall level of development, and specific sector characteristics.
+5.2 International action for improving access to technology for sustainable development and the level of industrialization, the overall level of development, and specific sector characteristics.
 There are many areas in which international action can facilitate technology transfer and support innovation to achieve the SDGs in developing countries.
 International support to enhance innovative solutions would include those that: (i) facilitate technology transfer through usual channels; (ii) support building domestic innovation capabilities required to adapt, use and master these technologies and to translate them into innovation; and (iii) support translating technology transfer into local innovation that is economically relevant.
 To illustrate some of these options, this section looks at international arrangements in the areas of health, agriculture, and climate change.